gefyrahq/gefyrahq.github.io/installation.md

 To use Gefyra you need:

  - Docker client API compatible container runtime (Docker/Docker Desktop/Colima)
+   - Overlay networking support (not available on rootless Docker)
  - Kubernetes cluster with a reachable port 31820 UDP

 ## Install Gefyra on MacOS